joenas/gammu-client/README.md

 # To run server
 npm start

+# Build static files, then you can start the server with SERVE_STATIC=1
+npm run build

 ```

 ### Docker-compose

-For a fresh install of `gammu-smsd` with no current postgres storage, set this up then [configure gammu-smsd](configure-gammu-smsd) to use this database.
+For a fresh install of `gammu-smsd` with no current postgres storage, set this up then [configure gammu-smsd](#configure-gammu-smsd) to use this database.

 **This won't work on a Raspberry Pi Zero/1!**